chadcooper/sjc-arcuser/article.md

 # Equipping workers and empowering citizens with the Esri platform at St. Johns County Utilities

-The power of GIS lies in it's ability to be used by anyone for virtually anything - its ability to truly _empower_ users at all levels.
-The ArcGIS Platform excels in this arena, providing the software, tools, and templates to allow organizations to produce applications to empower their end users.
-One such organization is the St. Johns County, Florida Water Utility, a provider of water, sanitary sewer and reuse water services to 42,000 accounts and 100,000 residents in coastal northeast Florida (Tibbitts, 2016).
+The power of GIS lies within its ability to be used by anyone for virtually anything - its ability to truly _empower_ users at all levels.
+The ArcGIS Platform excels in this area, providing the software, tools, and templates to allow organizations to produce applications that empower their end users.
+One such organization is the St. Johns County Water
+Utility, a provider of water, sanitary sewer and reuse water services to 42,000 accounts and 100,000 residents in coastal northeast Florida (Tibbitts, 2016).
 The Utilities' service area is experiencing